Battle of Khyriv: The Battle

 The city of Khyriv (Chyrów) was important in capturing Przemyśl, so both sides tried to gain control over it.
 From the first days of November, a Polish armored train operated on the section of the Zagórz-Ustrzyki Dolne–Krościenko–Chyrów railway.
 After the loss of Przemyśl, Khyriv was the main railway station of the Western Ukrainian People's Republic on the Hungarian-Galician railway, from which it was possible to control the Przemyśl–Zagórz railway, for Poles the station was important to create a second supply line for the besieged defenders of Lwów, aside from the main line from Przemyśl of the former Galician Railway of Archduke Charles Louis using the Galician Transversal Railway.
 On November 25, Polish troops under the command of Lieutenant Dudzińsky with 2 artillery batteries moved to Niżankowice (Nyzhankovychi), Ukrainian forces retreated outside Khyriv.
 After the capture on November 26 by the Polish forces of Rava-Ruska, as well as the railway junction of Khyriv south of Lviv, the situation of the UGA has become much more complicated.
 The Poles immediately gained a significant strategic position from Khyriv and Rava-Ruska threatening both wings of the front.
-For the Polish side, the capture of Khyrov made it possible to supply the Przemyśl-Lviv railway, while at the same time eliminating the possibility of a Ukrainian counterattack on Przemyśl.
+For the Polish side, the capture of Khyriv made it possible to supply the Przemyśl-Lviv railway, while at the same time eliminating the possibility of a Ukrainian counterattack on Przemyśl.

 Ukrainian forces launched an offensive through Felsztyn (Skelivka) and Grodowice (Horodovychi) on Posada Chyrowska (Posada Khyrivska) and Chyrów (Khyriv).
 The battle captured Posada, after a short but fierce battle, by storming the station and the city of Khyriv on December 5, despite the fact that its number was twice smaller than the Polish forces.

 Khyriv was captured by a group of Colonel Antin Kravs with two armored trains from Sambor (Sambir).
 Later in the battle, an enemy shell exploded in the boiler of an armored steamer, killing the fireman; he was buried in Sambor with military honors.
 Polish forces withdrew from Khyriv to Starzawa (Staryava) and Dobromil (Dobromyl).
 A night offensive was then organized, and in the late evening occupying Dobromil, at the end of the day Nowe Miasto (Nove Misto).
 In the morning, a hundred lieutenants Anton Tarnavsky joined the Ukrainian forces in Dobromil.